-After finishing the job description, concentrate on writing a comprehensive resume skills section.
+After finishing the job description, concentrate on writing a comprehensive list of skills for a resume.

 The skills section should be tailored to the job posting as well.
 Finally, apply the resume keywords so that the recruiter can easily spot that you are the right candidate for the job.

 - Brewing Coffee